gclair/Actiontec-R1000/README.md

 ![R1000h-SerialConnected](images/Actiontec-Serial-JTAG-label.jpg "R1000H Inside")

 UART/Serial Pin 1 is the one closet to the JTAG port.
 This is a 3.3v UART.
 Settings on your terminal program are 115200, 8N1 (ha!
 BBS days help again)

+* Make sure the Hardware Flow Controll is set to 'OFF' as well, especially when using minicom. *

 When connecting your UART/Serial to USB device (cause who has COM ports anymore?), you only need 3 pins to connect.